RCLDevelopers/WhatsPay/README.md

 2. **Frontend Development**

     **React Native App**:
+    -
-    - Install React Native and create a new project.
+     and create a new project.
     - Create screens for login, catalog browsing, product details, and payment.
     - Integrate with WhatsApp API for user authentication.
     - Integrate PayPal and MPesa SDKs for payment processing.